Call now graphic for The Yard with phone icon and contact number 0450 410 800.

 Here are the main issues that arise when low branches are left to hang:

-• Low-hanging limbs can crack tiles, scrape cladding, or fall during storms
+• Property damage risk: Low-hanging limbs can scrape paint, shatter roof tiles, or collapse gutters during storms or high winds.

 Why does crown lifting matter for safety?